-Another reader has asked the similar question about moat factors in ACML.
+Another reader has asked a similar question about moat factors in ACML.
 I am repeating the same reply here:

 Hope it clarifies your query.

-Hi Vijay, As usual a great detailed article.
+Hi Vijay, As usual, a great detailed article.
 Thanks for sharing.
 Where can we find the customer list of ACML?
-Their website says nice premium shirt segment.
+Their website says a nice premium shirt segment.
 But doesn’t provide the names of the customers, their geography etc. Would appreciate if you can throw some light on this.

 Thanks for your feedback!
 I am happy that you liked the article.

 The details about customers of ACML is not available in the public domain.
 However, as mentioned by you, the only information disclosed by the company is that its material is used in almost all the premium shirting brands.
 You may contact the company directly to get customer details.

 Thank you for this fantastic piece of work.
 I have 2 questions on the business side: